MavScript/MavScript/README.md

 ````

 ### Error Codes
-UTA's failure to communicate with their students resonates with MavScripts error messages, meaning it doesn't have any.
+UTA's failure to communicate important info to their students resonates with MavScripts error messages, meaning it doesn't have any.

 # Examples